akshatsoni2830/study-agent/README.md

 The CLI supports both raw folder IDs and full Drive URLs.
 You can set:
 - `ROOT_STUDY_FOLDER_ID` or `ROOT_STUDY_FOLDER_URL` in `.env` to preselect the root.
 The summary is saved to `output/<subject>/<semester?>/<folder>/<YYYYMMDD_HHMMSS>/summary.md`.

+Note: `.env.example` is committed and safe to share.
+Your real `.env` (with secrets) is ignored by git.

 ### B) FastAPI server
 Start the API server: